Follow the step by step process or choose what situation that best describes you:

 You must use LSAC’s Credential Assembly Service if applying to an ABA-approved law school.
 Once you have taken the LSAT and created your LSAC online account, follow these steps:

-The Maryland Bar Association requires all law license candidates to graduate from an ABA-approved law school located within one of the United States (does not necessarily have to be in Maryland).
+The Maryland Bar Association requires all lawyers to graduate from an ABA-approved law school located within one of the United States (does not necessarily have to be in Maryland).
 Currently, 200 law schools across the country are ABA-approved.
-For a complete listing, view the ABA-LSAC Official Guide to ABA-Approved Law Schools.
+For a complete listing, view the LSAC Official Guide to ABA-Approved Law Schools.
 For detailed information on how the ABA approves law schools, read their Standards and Rules of Procedure for Approval of Law Schools.